ELIXIR-IIB-training/website/_posts/2017-12-05-Curation_workshop-Roma.md

 </table>

 <br>
-The curation workshop on molecular and causal interactions is organized under the ELIXIR Italy training program and the ELIXIR-EXCELERATE project.
+The curation workshop on molecular and causal interactions is organized by the University of Rome Tor Vergata under the ELIXIR Italy training program and the ELIXIR-EXCELERATE project.
 <br>
 <br>
 ### Date